Masser-W\"ustholz bound for reducibility of Galois representations for Drinfeld modules of arbitrary rank: Introduction

-As a corollary of Theorem \ref{main}, we deduce a lowerbound for $\deg_T\ell$ such that the mod-$\fl$ Galois representation $\bar{\rho}_{\phi,\fl}$ is irreducible.
+Here $C$ is a computable constant depending on $q$ and $r$, and $N_d=10(d+1)^7$.
+Furthermore, $h(\phi)$ denotes the naive height of Drinfeld module, while $h_G(\phi)$ is the graded height of Drinfeld module.
+We refer their explicit definitions to Definition \ref{height}. \end{thm} As a corollary of Theorem \ref{main}, we deduce a sufficient condition for $\deg_T\ell$ to have irreducible mod-$\fl$ Galois representation $\bar{\rho}_{\phi,\fl}$.
 See corollary \ref{cormain} for details.

-For the special case ``rank-$2$ Drinfeld modules over $\F_q(T)$'', there is actually a finer estimation on irreducibility of mod-$\fl$ Galois representation made by Chen and Lee \cite{CL19}.
+Regarding the specialized scenario of "rank-$2$ Drinfeld modules over $\F_q(T)$," a more nuanced estimation concerning the irreducibility of the mod-$\fl$ Galois representation has been advanced by Chen and Lee \cite{CL19}.
 However, their strategy uses the fact that a power of $1$-dimensional group representation is again a group representation, see proof of Proposition 7.1 in \cite{CL19}.
-In the rank-2 case, the reducibility of mod-$\fl$ Galois representation always contributes a $1$-dimensional subrepresentation.
+In the context of rank-2 scenarios, the reducibility of mod-$\fl$ Galois representation always contributes a $1$-dimensional subrepresentation.
 But this is not true for higher rank Drinfeld modules.

 On the other hand, Chen and Lee \cite{CL19} gave an explicit bound on surjectivity of mod-$\fl$ Galois representations for rank-$2$ Drinfeld modules over $\F_q(T)$ without CM.
 Such an explicit bound is still unknown for higher rank Drinfeld modules.
 The main difficulty is the classification of maximal subgroups (up to conjugacy classes) in $\GL_r$ over finite field is much more complicated comparing to the $\GL_2$ case, where one only need to take care of the Borel and Cartan cases.